 Ricky Gervais and the Great Brain Robbery

-Aside from the dubious origins of major productions like Extras, The Office, Flanimals, and now possibly Afterlife, there are numerous other examples of plagiarism flying around.
-Here are a few of them:
+Aside from the dubious origins of all these major productions here are numerous other examples of plagiarism flying around.
+I guess we could call this the shoplifting stage before moving on to armed robbery.
+Here are a few:

 He's been sued for stealing Aboriginal art: